microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/microk8s/local_microk8s/_index.md

 ## Delete the deployment

-* In Azure, the most straightforward way is to delete the cluster or the Resource Group via the Azure Portal or through the CLI.
+* In Azure, the most straightforward way is to delete the cluster or the resource group via the Azure Portal or through the CLI.

     ```bash
     az group delete --name Arc-MicroK8s-Demo